sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - KEY : query , VALUE : select * from $database.$table limit 10; (database and table value is taken from other component having key database and table)
      - Component is added for mapping table columns

-.. list-table:: Multiple file upload
+.. list-table:: Multiple File Upload
    :widths: 15 15 23 30
    :header-rows: 1